top of page

 • Spay/neuter all animals prior to adoption

-• Provide health records to adopters
+• Provide adopters with complete health records

 • Use a written adoption agreement on all adoptions